An unforgettable legacy, what former president Julio Frenk means to the U

 The sixth President of the University of Miami Julio Frenk throws up the “U” to conclude his speech at the inauguration ceremony in the BankUnited Center Friday afternoon.
 Victoria McKaba // Assistant Photo Editor

 The COVID-19 pandemic tested educational institutions around the world.
-In an unprecedented time and just four years into his tenure, Julio Frenk sought to be a beacon of hope to a grief-stricken community
+In an unprecedented time and just four years into his tenure, Julio Frenk sought to be a beacon of hope to a grief-stricken community.

 “The way the University dealt with the pandemic really became a model for many other universities because of [Julio Frenk],” Dr. Mitchell Shapiro, School of Communication professor and honors program director, said.

-Before he departs to become the University of California, Los Angeles’ next chancellor, here’s a look into how Frenk truly embodied the U’s slogan: ’Canes care for ’Canes.
+As he departs to become the University of California, Los Angeles’ next chancellor, here’s a look into how Frenk truly embodied the U’s slogan: ’Canes care for ’Canes.

-From his first day in office in 2015, Frenk made an immediate effort to welcome the incoming class.
-He then appointed Joe Echevarria, the current acting president, as the University’s chief executive officer in 2022 to continue executing his plan, “The Roadmap to Our Century.”
+After the 2021 Surfside complex collapse, Frenk offered counseling services to those affected and encouraged the campus community to aid victims.
+In 2022, he then appointed Joe Echevarria, the current acting president, as the University’s chief executive officer to continue executing his plan, “The Roadmap to Our Century.”

 It doesn’t end there.
-A $50 million gift from Kenneth C. Griffin, founder of Citadel and Griffin Catalyst, will bring a new 12-story research building to cement the University as a pioneer of medical innovation.
+A $50 million gift from Kenneth C. Griffin, founder of Citadel and Griffin Catalyst, will bring a new 12-story research building to cement the University as a pioneer of medical education innovation.

 These initiatives led to the University’s membership in the honored Association of American Universities in 2023, a goal decades in the making.